 In 2015 and 2017 there were no pledges on food poverty in the Labour manifesto.
-We urge the Labour Party to include in its next manifesto a Charter on Hunger consisting of the measures outlined below, and to pledge that, under a Labour government, everyone will have access to nutritious food, acquired by socially acceptable means.
+In 2019 we urged the Labour Party to include in its next manifesto a Charter on Hunger consisting of the measures outlined below, and to pledge that, under a Labour government, everyone will have access to nutritious food, acquired by socially acceptable means.
 We want a Britain where no one needs to go hungry.

 In Opposition, Labour will:

 1. Require all Labour councils to have a Food Poverty Action Plan in place.

 2. Appoint a Shadow Minister for Household Food Security, with responsibility for the areas outlined in Number 5 below.